Author: Saudamini Sharma

 |High operating costs||Low operating costs|

 In India, this project was first executed by Bremen Overseas Research and Development Association (BORDA) in the Auroville global community.
 Since the last 15 years, Auroville located in South India near Pondicherry has been experimenting with such natural wastewater recycling systems.
 Auroville has now become a pioneer in the Root Zone Wastewater Treatment System and has enabled many such plants across India.
-One such treatment plant is now implemented in Aravind Eye Hospital, Pondicherry.
+Another such treatment plant has now been implemented in Aravind Eye Hospital, Pondicherry by Ascenso Management & Consulting Services.